-The short form of the --quest-filesystem option is -q.
+The short form of the --guest-filesystem option is -g.

 --list

 Shows information about the disks that are associated with the registered VMs.
 If you specify a disk image, this option shows information about the partitions of the specified image.